nvogler/SoLi_Pub/code/python/README.md

 ## Connecting to the datalab, opening iPython notebook
   -- From the Google Cloud Platform Shell, run the following to create a connection to the datalab:
-  datalab connect datalab-ee-vm-vogler-nvogler  --no-user-checking
+  datalab connect datalab-ee-vm-vogler-nvogler  --no-user-checking -- Browse to /datalab/

-  -- Open the VIIRS Query notebook
+  -- Open VIIRS+Query.ipynb

 ## Initialize, authorize connection to the Earth Engine
  --(1) Run cell.